kitfactory/illumo-flow/docs/flow.md

 - Static transitions rely solely on DSL edges (e.g., `A >> B`).
 When runtime branching is required, prefer `RoutingNode` to keep regular nodes focused on payload production.
 - Declare `inputs` / `outputs` (or DSL `context.inputs` / `context.outputs`) so Flow knows which context locations to read and write.
 Nodes only return the payload; Flow commits it to the designated paths.
 - Flow primes the context with required namespaces so nodes can reference them via expressions (`$ctx.*`, `$joins.*`, etc.).
 - Avoid mutating the underlying context dictionary arbitrarily; reserve writes for documented locations (e.g. metrics or outputs) so that Flow remains the single authority for shared state.
-Nodes that truly need shared-state access must opt in with `allow_context_access=True` and call `self.request_context()` inside `run`.
+When shared state is unavoidable, call `self.request_context()` and confine mutations to well-known keys (for example, `context.setdefault("metrics", {})`).
 - Flow assigns graph-level node identifiers when registering the graph (typically from DSL/config keys); node instances remain identifier-agnostic so the same instance can be reused across flows.
 - Every node must provide a `name`; Flow validates non-empty strings and uses them in diagnostics while keeping runtime node IDs separate for graph wiring.
 - Implementations may generate private instance-scope UUIDs for metrics, but these must stay internal and never leak into routing or context keys.
 - Nodes automatically wait for all upstream dependencies defined by edges; no additional declarations are required for fan-in.
 - When participating in joins, return structured payloads that downstream consumers can merge without collision.
-- Avoid mutating context namespaces directly; when `allow_context_access` is enabled and additional values must be exposed outside the configured outputs, confine updates to reserved keys (for example, `context.setdefault("metrics", {})`).
+- Avoid mutating context namespaces directly; when additional values must be exposed outside the configured outputs, confine updates to reserved keys (for example, `context.setdefault("metrics", {})`).
 - `RoutingNode` subclasses implement `run(payload) -> Routing | Sequence[Routing] | Sequence[Tuple[Routing, Any]]`.
 Each `Routing` names a downstream `target` and optional `confidence` / `reason`; a companion payload override can be provided by returning `(Routing, payload)` tuples.
 Flow records the serialized list under `context["routing"]` and only enqueues the declared targets.
 - `CustomRoutingNode` binds a routing-specific callable via `routing_rule` / `routing_rule_expression` and enforces `Routing` results without reusing `FunctionNode` semantics.